The X-shooter Spectral Library (XSL): Data Release 3: Merging the XSL spectra

 \section{Merging the XSL spectra}

-The relative scaling of arm-spectra determined in DR2 is at times inadequate, due to arm-dependent flux-losses and arm-dependent sky-subtraction issues.
+The relative scaling of arm spectra determined in DR2 is at times inadequate, due to arm-dependent flux losses and arm-dependent sky-subtraction issues.
 Merging them without any calibration would result in a unnatural SED, as illustrated in Figs.~\ref{fig:merging} and \ref{fig:full_merging}.
-Our solution is to use scaling factors to scale the UVB and NIR relative to the VIS arm.
-Here we describe how the scaling factors are found, and how in doing so, we also find the amount of dust extinction.
-The stars in the XSL are located in a variety of environments: in the solar neighbourhood, in star clusters, in the Galactic bulge and in the Magellanic Clouds.
+Our solution is to re-calibrate the individual DR2 spectra with the use of scaling factors to scale the UVB and NIR arm spectra relative to the VIS arm.
+Here, we describe how the scaling factors are found, and how in doing so, we also find the amount of dust extinction.
+The stars in the XSL are located in a variety of environments: in the solar neighbourhood, in star clusters, in the Galactic bulge, and in the Magellanic Clouds.
 Hence, they can have a high degree of reddening in their spectrum due to extinction by interstellar matter.
 Interstellar extinction results in a change in the shape of an observed spectrum and should be corrected for.